Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 vaprovider-TsFrag-002:  Alter VAProvider to validate incoming tunnel stream message as a generic message with opaque buffer data body of "1, 2, 3....255" repeated.
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with vaconsumer-TsFrag-002.

-vaprovider-Ws-001: Alter VAProvider to add test options for Websocket transport which are; -testCompressionZlib, -compressionLevel, -sendGenericMessage and -jsonExpandEnumField
+vaprovider-Ws-001: Alter VAProvider to add test options for Websocket transport which are; -testCompressionZlib, -compressionLevel, -sendGenericMessage and -jsonExpandEnum

+vaprovider-Ws-002: Alter VAProvider to add test options for Websocket transport -catchUnknownJsonKeys and decode FieldList data

+provider-Ws-001: Alter Provider to add test options for Websocket transport which are; -testCompressionZlib, -compressionLevel

 Module:  NIProvider
 -----------------